jaeyoungchoilab/Topsicle/README.md

 Topsicle will output:
 - a .csv file (telolength_all.csv) with the telomere lengths of input reads
 - a quadratic fit plot to predict optimal TRC threshold (Telomere Repeat Count statisitcs, reflect how confident Topsicle is in identifying telomere of a read) and corresponding telomere length.
-- descriptive plots of the input data including heatmaps and the mean telomere k-mer counts per windows.

-Note that when running Topsicle on your data, it might return more files than just 5 files as in the Demo folder.

 ### 2.1.2: Detailed explanation of running Topsicle